fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 :: right ::

-What if we are just given a "credit card"?
-- and then we buy from clouds the resources we need (those not pledged/guaranteed)?
+What if we could buy from clouds the resources we need (those not pledged/guaranteed)?

 ![](/public/images/eco_model.png)

---> in order to save money, the WMS (DiracX) would need to implement economic models not very different, conceptually, from implementing green computing models.
+--> in order to save money, the WMS (DiracX) would need to implement economic models (to keep the costs down).

+Not very different, conceptually, from implementing green computing models.